maciejBart99/ChemVis/README.md

 Old project (from 2014) - it is an app which can predict molecules structures using VSEPR method.

 ## Requirements
-This application VTK to be installed on Your machine (version ^7) https://vtk.org/download/
+This application requires VTK to be installed on Your machine (version ^7) https://vtk.org/download/

 ## Limitations